 Couples therapists who suspect emotional abuse may hesitate to name and address it in a way that is needed.
 This is partly because we are trained to not take sides.
 Our failure to name the abuse, however, only allows it to continue.
 It also further perpetuates its minimization and the denial of the abused spouse's reality.
 As minimization and denial of her reality are key themes in her abuse, she is further harmed in such a setting.
 When a counselor attempts to stay neutral, he sends a message that the abuse does not exist or is no big deal.
 He colludes with the abuser.
 Further, when the abusive behavior is not first fully addressed, the abuser often uses what is learned in the sessions to gain further power and control over his spouse.

 On the flip side, even if the therapist addresses the abuse issue compassionately yet directly, the abuser can still feel resentful and victimized.
-His pattern is to blame his spouse for his abuse.
-When the counselor challenges his blaming and avoiding tactics and places responsibility for his abusive behavior squarely on his shoulders he is not likely to stay in counseling.
+His pattern is to blame his spouse for his behaviors.
+When the counselor names his blaming and avoidance tactics and places responsibility for his actions squarely on his shoulders, he is not likely to stay in counseling.

 Depending on the severity of the emotional abuse, there are some instances when the destructive partner takes responsibility with little blaming, excusing, or denying in a couples counseling setting.
-If he does, couples therapy could be an option.
+If he does, therapy with both partners present could be an option.
+This means the abusive partner acknowledges the destructive impact of his behaviors, is open to feedback, and is taking responsibility for his (or her) behaviors.
+Traditional models of couples counseling would be inappropriate until the cycle of abuse has been broken for a sustained length of time.

 Otherwise, individual therapy should precede couples counseling for both the victim and the abuser with a professional who is specifically trained in the area of domestic and emotional abuse.
 In order for counseling to be effective for the abuser, he must be willing to sign a release for the counselor to be in regular contact with his spouse, as well as others who can take part in holding him accountable.

 Often, the most effective option is to refer the abuser to a batterer intervention group program, either alone or in conjunction with individual therapy.
 Some respond well in a setting with other men who have similar educational needs.
 There, they learn about the abusive mindset, the role of family and the broader culture in growing such attitudes, and how to respond in non-destructive ways.
-The abuser is usually better able to see what is wrong with the attitudes of their peers, and more receptive to their feedback as well.
+The abuser is usually better able to see what is wrong with his peers' attitudes and more receptive to their feedback as well.

 A person does not need to be physically violent in order to be considered abusive, nor to be admitted into a domestic abuse program.
 Some men may need to attend an abuser program multiple times in order to begin to change.
 The key is his commitment to fully changing.
 This necessarily includes his willingness to accept complete accountability and responsibility for his abusive actions, without blame or manipulation.
 Some may never change.
 But there are those who, when their eyes are opened to what they have been doing, are able to learn to feel empathy for their spouses and continue to accept feedback as they journey on the process of change.